It’s been one month since you were diagnosed as HIV-positive.

-Your first month of living with an HIV positive diagnosis
+Your first month of living with HIV

-Managing your lifestyle as an HIV positive person
+Managing your lifestyle as an HIV-positive person

 Now that you’ve had one month to adjust to your medication, have you noticed any difference in how you feel?
 It could be a simple thing like a cough subsiding or side effects disappearing.
 Remember that if you feel like something’s wrong at any time, you need to visit your doctor again to talk about it and ask every question you have.

-Your lifestyle choices as an HIV positive person play an important part in keeping you healthy for many years to come.
+Your lifestyle choices as an HIV-positive person play an important part in keeping you healthy for many years to come.
 Let’s consider the following now that you’re ready to progress beyond month one:

 Do you need to make changes to your eating habits?

-The same rules apply here too: yes, you should be eating a healthy, well-balanced diet, no matter what.
+Yes, you should be eating a healthy, well-balanced diet, no matter what.
 Eating a healthy diet helps you to stay strong, live a happy life, and you are able to meet the demands of your day.
 If you were following a specific diet plan before starting treatment, we recommend you stay on it, but talk to your doctor or clinic sister about your nutritional needs.

 You can also browse our HIV website for more detailed articles about eating for a stronger immune system.